Engee documentation

 so diagram 1

-1. Creating components - the first stage involves initialising system objects that represent the required system components.
-These objects can model signal generators, transmitters, receivers and other devices.
-For example, a waveform object is created using the EngeePhase.RectangularWaveform() class to represent a rectangular pulse generator.
-At this stage, blanks for future components are created, but not yet without detailed customisation;
+1. Component creation — at the first stage, system objects are initialized, which represent the necessary components of the system.
+These objects can simulate signal generators, transmitters, receivers, and other devices.
+For example, an object is being created waveform using the class EngeePhase.RectangularWaveform(), representing a rectangular pulse generator.
+At this stage, blanks are created for future components, but still without detailed configuration.;

-2. Component configuration - once the object is created, it is configured, where key parameters are set that determine the behaviour of the component.
-This may include pulse repetition rate, signal power, sampling rate and other important characteristics;
+2. Component Configuration — after creating an object, it is configured, where key parameters are set that determine the behavior of the component.
+This may include pulse repetition rate, signal strength, sampling rate, and other important characteristics.;

-3. Assembly of components into a system - at this stage the configured components are assembled into a single system where they can interact with each other to create a data stream.
-This assembly allows you to organise the transmission and processing of signals between components, reflecting the physical processes that will occur when the system is operating;
+3. Assembling components into a system — At this stage, the configured components are combined into a single system where they can interact with each other, creating a data stream.
+This assembly allows you to organize the transmission and processing of signals between components, reflecting the physical processes that will occur during the operation of the system.;

-4. System Startup - Once the component assembly is complete, the system is ready for operations.
-At this stage, all necessary calculations and signalling are performed.
+4. System Startup — After completing the component assembly, the system is ready to perform operations.
+At this stage, all necessary calculations and signal transmission are performed.

-Example of starting a radar system based on system objects (for more details see ''''').
-Stages of creating a system based on system objects):
+An example of launching a radar system based on system objects (for more information, see The stages of creating a system based on system objects):

 waveform = EngeePhased.RectangularWaveform()